le-michael/setup-mcmaster-vpn-on-linux/README.md

 ## 3. Install VPN

-In the directory where you extracted the tar file `cd` into the vpn folder and run `vpn_install.sh`.
+In the directory where you extracted the tar file `cd` into the vpn folder and run `sudo vpn_install.sh`.

 ```
 cd anyconnect-linux64-4.6.04056/vpn
-./vpn_install.sh
+sudo ./vpn_install.sh
 ```

 ## 4. Connect to the VPN Server

 ### Using Terminal

 Once the installation is complete you can run the vpn binary in the vpn folder.
-Remember to sudo!!

 ```
-sudo ./vpn
+./vpn
 ```

 This will open the anyconnect CLI.
 Run the following command in the CLI to connect to the VPN server.